Asian shares win reprieve on Sino-U.S. trade talk hopes

 Any serious signs of easing in trade tensions should benefit shares in China and other Asian courtiers the most given they have borne the brunt of U.S. protectionist moves.
 The trade tensions have hammered global riskier assets over the past few months as policy makers and investors worried about the hit to the world economy.

-MSCI’s broad emerging markets index has already fallen more than 20 percent from its peak in January, entering bear market territory.
+MSCI’s broad emerging markets index .MSCIEF has already fallen more than 20 percent from its peak in January, entering bear market territory.

 In the currency market, the dollar eased a little on the trade talk hopes as well as on soft U.S. wholesale price data, which undermined the case for a faster pace of policy tightening by the Federal Reserve.